-How to Promote Your Premium WordPress Theme
+How to Promote Your WordPress Theme

-Build a Smart Landing Page
+1. Build a Landing Page

 So, we have an understanding of the psychological model.
 Now, let’s see what physical blocks/elements are essential for your landing page structure: